What Are the Benefits of Employee Satisfaction?

 2. Retain Talent and Improve Loyalty

-When employees see that their feedback is not only listened to but acted on, you naturally increase their engagement and loyalty.
-This Total Economic Impact™ Study, conducted by Forrester Consulting on behalf of Workday, estimated that voluntary staff turnover was reduced by 10% after three years of using Workday Peakon Employee Voice.
+When employees realize that their feedback is not only listened to but also acted upon, their satisfaction and loyalty naturally increase.
+A Total Economic Impact™ study conducted by Forrester Consulting on behalf of Workday estimated that frontline worker attrition was reduced by 4% after 3 years of using Workday Peakon Employee Voice.
+When individuals feel valued and heard in the workplace, they are more likely to believe in the company mission statement and become long-term employees.

 3. Increase Employee Psychological Safety

-Recommended action: Emphasize to your employees that all feedback is welcome, whether positive or negative.
-Also, reassure employees that their responses are confidential, so that they feel comfortable expressing themselves honestly.
+Recommended action: Emphasize to your employees that all feedback, whether positive or negative, is welcome.
+Reassure employees that their responses are confidential so they feel comfortable expressing themselves truthfully.
+Taking the time to review and respond to these surveys is crucial to improving psychological safety.

-How Do You Write Good Employee Satisfaction Survey Questions?
+How Do You Write Employee Satisfaction Survey Questions?

-Your engagement survey should align with your company’s mission and have a clear goal that employees can identify with.
-Here are five straightforward measures that will improve your surveys:
+Your employee survey should align with your company’s mission and outline a clear, overarching goal for employees to assess.
+Here are 5 straightforward measures that will improve your employee surveys:

-• Avoid business jargon and use concise, clear language in questions.
+• Avoid business jargon and use concise, clear language in your questions.

-• Communicate any problem areas and actions to the whole organization.
+• Communicate any problem areas and actions to the organization.

 • Don’t go overboard on length; shorter pulse surveys are best.

-• Pulse surveys work best at a regular cadence, either weekly, biweekly, or monthly.
+• Pulse surveys work best at a consistent cadence—either weekly, biweekly, or monthly.

 More Reading